This Time I'll Be Sweeter: Angela Bofill version

-"This Time I'll Be Sweeter" had its highest profile incarnation as the debut single for Angela Bofill who recorded "This Time I'll Be Sweeter" for her Angie album.
-Bofill's producer Dave Grusin knew of the song due to his being acquainted with its composer Gwen Guthrie who he had frequently utilized as a session singer (Guthrie was a member of the chorale featured on the Angie album although the chorale is not featured on "This Time I'll Be Sweeter").
-Co-released with the Angie album on 21 November 1978, Bofill's "This Time I'll Be Sweeter" single would reach #23 on the Hot Soul Singles chart: although Bofill would subsequently score higher-placing Soul chart hits, "This Time I'll Be Sweeter" would remain her only single to approach the Billboard Hot 100, bubbling under at #104.
-A duet version with Sharon Cuneta was released and performed in the 1983 movie Friends in Love.
-Bofill's live version of the "This Time I'll Be Sweeter" is featured on her 2006 Live from Manila concert album.
+"This Time I'll Be Sweeter" had its highest profile incarnation as the debut single for Angela Bofill who recorded "This Time I'll Be Sweeter" for her Angie (Angela Bofill album) album.
+Bofill's producer, Dave Grusin, knew of the song due to his being acquainted with its composer Gwen Guthrie who he had frequently utilized as a session singer (Guthrie was a member of the chorale featured on the Angie album although the chorale is not featured on "This Time I'll Be Sweeter").
+Co-released with the Angie album on 21 November 1978, Bofill's "This Time I'll Be Sweeter" single reached No. 23 on the Hot Soul Singles chart and No. 104 on the Billboard Hot 100's, bubbling under chart.
+A duet version with Sharon Cuneta was released and performed in the 1983 film Friends in Love.
+A live version of "This Time I'll Be Sweeter" is featured on Bofill's 2006 Live from Manila concert album.